(145453) 2005 RR43: Surface

 The surface is covered by water ice as attested by deep absorption at 1.5 and 2 μm in the infrared spectrum and neutral (i.e. non-red) colour.
-Scattering models reveal that the observed water ice is, at least in a significant fraction, crystalline and organics, detected on the surface of many TNOs, are completely absent.
+Scattering models reveal that the observed water ice is, at least in a significant fraction, crystalline and organics, detected on the surface of many trans-Neptunian objects (TNOs), are completely absent.